-Our ‘40 under 40’ European Young Leaders’ programme connects Europe’s young established talent from a wide range of disciplines.
+Our European Young Leaders’ programme connects Europe’s young established talent from a wide range of disciplines.
 Our Board of Trustees brings together the knowledge and experience of European leaders who include Presidents, Prime Ministers, European Commissioners and Presidents of the European Parliament.

 The Development Policy Forum (DPF), the Asia programme and the Europe-China Forum build bridges to foster global partnerships.

 We offer Europe’s citizens an opportunity to take an active transformational role in shaping their environment.
 We use ground-breaking online brainstorms to bring different stakeholder groups together from all over the world and constantly innovate in how we convene and shape discussions.
 Through our debates, conferences, working groups, reports and recommendations we provide bold and ambitious but practical solutions for a more inclusive, sustainable and forward-looking Europe.

 - 5000+ senior participants and speakers